nngrz/github-ai-bot/README.md

 # GitHub-AI-Bot - Coding Assistant
 ![GitHub AI Bot - Coding Assistant](images/github-ai-bot.png)

-## What This Project Does

 The GitHub AI Bot – Coding Assistant is an AI-powered code review bot for all programming language projects.
 It automatically analyzes pull requests (PRs) and provides feedback on code quality, best practices, and possible improvements.

 ### How It Works

-1️⃣ Developer pushes a commit via PR → The bot is triggered via GitHub Webhook.
+1️⃣ Developer pushes a commit via PR

-2️⃣ GitHub Webhook triggers the AI Bot → Hosted on Google Cloud Platform.
+2️⃣ GitHub Webhook triggers the AI Bot

-3️⃣ Bot fetches the PR code → Extracts the Java files that were modified.
+3️⃣ Bot fetches the PR code

-4️⃣ Bot sends the code to an AI model → Uses DeepSeek API (or another LLM) for analysis.
+4️⃣ Bot sends the code to an AI model - uses DeepSeek API (or another LLM) for analysis.

-5️⃣ Bot comments on the PR → Provides AI-generated code reviews with suggestions and fixes.
+5️⃣ Bot comments on the PR.
+Provides AI-generated code reviews with suggestions and fixes.

 ### Features

 ✅ Automated Code Review – AI detects bad practices and suggests improvements.

-✅ Seamless GitHub Integration – Works automatically when a PR is opened.

-✅ Java Code Analysis – Specialized for all programming language projects.
+✅ Code Analysis – Specialized for all programming language projects.

 ✅ Customizable AI Model – Uses DeepSeek or any other AI model for analysis.

-## Java Bot
+## How to Run Locally

 This is a Spring Boot Application.

-### How to Run Locally

 #### Requirements